-During the environmental review, alternatives are developed and screened, and the most viable alternatives are advanced for further evaluation.
-Existing conditions of environmental resources and the potential impacts and benefits of the alternatives on these resources are documented as well as measures to avoid, minimize, or mitigate impacts.
+During the environmental review, alternatives were developed and screened, with the most viable alternatives being advanced for further evaluation.
+Existing conditions of environmental resources and the potential impacts and benefits of the alternatives on these resources were documented as well as measures to avoid, minimize, or mitigate impacts.

 A Section 4(f) assessment, under the U.S. Department of Transportation Act of 1966, is also being prepared to assess potential impacts to public parks, recreation areas, wildlife refuges and historic sites.
 Under Section 4(f), use of these resources for transportation projects can be approved only if there is no prudent or feasible alternative and if measures are taken to minimize harm to the Section 4(f) resource.

 The Walk Bridge is listed on the National and State Registers of Historic Places and is subject to Section 106 of the National Historic Preservation Act.
 A preliminary historic assessment was conducted as part of the Section 106 Process to identify the Area of Potential Effect, or the area within which the Program may directly or indirectly affect historic properties.
 A design charrette was held in August 2015 to identify potential impacts and mitigation for historic resources, and a second charrette was held in February 2016.